Justification of Red List Category

 Breeding success is quite low: average productivity was 0.66 young fledged per nest in 2005, and much lower in 2007, and this is compounded by a very low rate of juveniles and adults returning to the breeding grounds.
 Until recently the species has had an ageing and rapidly declining population with little recruitment (D. Pain in litt.
 2016).
 For example, data collected on birds at one breeding area from 2003 to 2009 suggest that recruitment into the adult breeding population was effectively zero in all years apart from 2005 and 2007 (Zöckler et al. 2010a).
 In 2013 for the first time there was no decline detected at the core breeding area of Meinypylgino, where the population was stable at c.10 pairs (Zöckler 2013).
 And in June 2014, an expedition to Russkaya Koshka recorded an increase in the number of breeding territories from a low of 1-2 pairs to five (Nitschke et al. 2015) but numbers are still not near levels known from the early 2000s (Tomkovich et al. 2002, C. Zöckler in litt.
 2016).
 In July 2016 an expedition in Kamchatka located a previously unknown breeding area for the species (Heritage Expeditions 2016).

 It has a very specialised breeding habitat, using only lagoon spits with crowberry-lichen vegetation or dwarf birch and willow sedges, together with adjacent estuary or mudflat habitats that are used as feeding sites by adults during nesting.
 The species has never been recorded breeding further than 5 km (and exceptionally once, 7 km) from the sea shore.
 Breeding birds are very site faithful.
 It breeds either in single pairs or loose aggregations (Zöckler et al. 2008).
-It nests in June-July (Van Gils et al. 2015).
+It nests in June-July (Van Gils et al. 2015), with failed breeders potentially leaving on migration before others (Zhang Lin 2016).
 During winter it prefers mixed sandy tidal mudflats with an uneven surface and very shallow water, mainly in the outermost parts of river deltas and outer islands, often with a higher sand content and thin mud layer on top.
 In the areas with total coastal conversion it favours certain stages in the management of saltpans (Zöckler et al. 2008).
 The species feeds by plover-style pecking and occasionally probing (Zöckler et al. 2008), also appearing to use its bill as a shovel (Bird et al. 2010).
 Evidence to support suspicions that immature birds spend their first summer on the wintering grounds until their second year come from ringing recoveries (Tomkovich 1995, Zöckler et al. 2010a), photographs of a second calendar-year bird in Thailand in July 2010 (G. Chutima in litt.
 2010) and another individual in Bangladesh in June 2015 (S. U. Chowdhury in litt.
 2016).

 There are no immediate threats to the breeding grounds, but nests in the vicinity of villages are sometimes destroyed by dogs (E. Syroechkovskiy in litt.
 2007).
 Poor breeding productivity in recent years has been attributed to heavy nest predation and bad weather (Syroechkovskiy et al. 2009).
 Significant habitat degradation has been observed in 5 of 30 visited breeding locations (C. Zöckler in litt.
 2007, 2009, 2010).
 Human disturbance, both by residents and researchers, may cause increased levels of nest desertion and predation by foxes and skuas (Zöckler and Bunting 2006).
 Shorebirds, including this species, are also occasionally killed by children with slingshots (Zöckler and Bunting 2006); one male was also shot by a Russian hunter near the Chinese border in 2008 (Zöckler and Syroechkovskiy 2008).
 Small but significant numbers of birds and their eggs have been collected for scientific purposes in the last 20 years, with one small colony completely wiped out due to this activity (Zöckler and Bunting 2006).
 Climate change and associated habitat shifts are expected to impact negatively on this species and others dependent on tundra habitat for breeding.
 Modelling indicates that 57% of the breeding habitat for this species could be lost by 2070 (Zöckler and Lysenko 2000).